 - Purchase the complete Expat Arrivals Vancouver Guide (PDF)

-With a huge assortment of separate areas, each with their own unique history, character and flavour, expats certainly have a wide choice of neighbourhoods in Vancouver.
-It makes for a tough decision when looking for accommodation in Vancouver.
+With a huge assortment of boroughs, each with their own unique history, character and flavour, expats certainly have a wide choice of neighbourhoods in Vancouver.
+Indeed, it makes for a tough decision when looking for accommodation in Vancouver.

 The city was founded by English, Scottish and Irish settlers.
 Nowadays, it displays a truly international make-up.
 In particular, the city has seen an influx of immigrants from China in recent years.